 |Known counterpart stations||V30|

-M97 is transmitted from Vietnam.
+M97 was transmitted from Vietnam.
 Morse code counterpart to V30.
 Last heard in May 6, 2016.

 The transmission format is given below.
-The speed is 20 words per minute.
-Standard five dashes are used for zero.
+The speed was 20 words per minute.
+Standard five dashes were used for zero.

 |A||SD 61||HT||SN 68||01349 88612 83023 ...||K|

 |"SD" + Message serial number||Sometimes "TK" instead||"SN" + Amount of 5-figure groups in the message||5-figure single groups|

 |Repeated 29 times||Repeated thrice||Repeated thrice||Repeated thrice||Repeated 29 times|